 - Recieve Holy Communion at our seats, not at the altar rail, to prevent contact with others.

-- Doors will be left open
+- Doors will be left open in warm weather.

 - Cleaning takes place every month